Orthogonal polynomials of several variables: Relation between orthogonal polynomials on classical domains

-where $|\alpha^j| = \alpha_j + \ldots \alpha_d$, $|\kappa^j| = \kappa_j + \ldots \kappa_{d+1}$, $a_j = |\alpha^{j+1}|+|\kappa^{j+1}|+\frac{d-j}{2}$, and
+where $|\alpha^j| := \alpha_j + \ldots \alpha_d$, $|\kappa^j| := \kappa_j + \ldots \kappa_{d+1}$, $a_j := |\alpha^{j+1}|+|\kappa^{j+1}|+\frac{d-j}{2}$, and

-Then $\{P_\alpha: |\alpha| = n\}$ is an orthonormal basis of $\CV_n^d$.
-A second orthonormal basis can be given in spherical-polar coordinates, analogue to \eqref{ball-base2} but using $h$-harmonics.
+Then $\{P_\alpha\}_{|\alpha| = n}$ is an orthonormal basis of $\CV_n^d$.
+A second orthonormal basis can be given in spherical-polar coordinates, analogous to \eqref{ball-base2} but using $h$-harmonics.
 The orthogonal polynomials in $\CV_n^d$ are eigenfunctions of a second order differential-difference operator,